Skip to main content Skip to navigation

 Fred Meyer Residency

 The Fred Meyer Residency program takes place in a corporate community/ambulatory care pharmacy setting.
-In addition, residents will participate in a series of interdisciplinary experiences at The Vancouver Clinic as well as Washington State University.
+In addition, residents participate in a series of interdisciplinary experiences at The Vancouver Clinic and WSU.
 There is an emphasis on the development, marketing, implementation, and delivery of patient care services in the evolving realm of community practice.
-Our program has a high level of progressive patient care services in a chain community pharmacy setting with an emphasis on management, business, and leadership components.

 Geriatric Pharmacy Team Residency

-The college has partnered with Providence Visiting Nurses Association to offer a residency opportunity designed for assisting the resident in becoming specialized in ambulatory, home-based geriatrics and to gain substantial teaching experience.
+The college has partnered with Providence Visiting Nurses Association, a home health care agency, to offer a residency opportunity.
+The program is designed for the resident to develop expertise in medication management of the ambulatory geriatric population and to gain substantial academic-related experiences.

 Resident Teaching Certificate